Graphic Ahmaud Arbery autopsy photos shown to jurors as medical examiner takes the stand

 "I don't think so.
 No," Donoghue replied.

+Asked by Dunikoski how Arbery was able to fight back after sustaining such a severe chest wound from the first gunshot, the medical examiner called it a "fight or flight reaction" that raised his heart rate and blood pressure while sending adrenaline coursing through his body.
+He said ultimately Arbery would have bled to death from the initial chest wound alone.

-Father and son Greg and Travis McMichael armed themselves and pursued the 25-year-old in a pickup truck after spotting him running in their neighborhood on February 23, 2020.
+Father and son Greg and Travis McMichael armed themselves and pursued Arbery in a pickup truck after spotting him running in their neighborhood on February 23, 2020.
 Their neighbor William "Roddie" Bryan joined the chase and took cellphone video of Travis McMichael shooting Arbery.

 Defense attorneys say the men had a right to make a citizens arrest of someone they suspected of stealing from the neighborhood, and that the younger McMichael fired the gun in self-defense after Arbery tried to take it from him.